Terraced Gardens, Rivington: Magee Era

 After Lever's death, The Bungalow and grounds were purchased by the Bolton brewer, John Magee during which time he opened the gardens on open days for charity fundraising.
 Magee was a resident there from 1925 until his death in 1939, during which time he converted part of the great lawn into a tennis court for his daughters.
 After his death his executor offered the property to Bolton Council who turned it down, fearing the effect of increased local rates needed to cover maintenance costs.
 Liverpool Corporation then purchased the property in late 1939 in turbulent times just prior to the Second World War.
 During the war, the building and grounds were requisitioned by the military, and a significant decoy site was nearby.
 The bungalow was damaged while in military use and had significant neglect during the war.

 In 1945 there was hope use could be found of the Bungalow with use by charities, however, the corporation objected and insisted it must be used as a private dwelling, this prevented charities, and voluntary groups from coming forward, with no buyers and with a great level of neglect and repairs needed demolition was announced 1947 and went ahead by 1948.
 The Liverpool Corporation Act required that the land owners consent always be obtained for commercial use, since the water company took ownership they have operated without restriction.
 Protective covenants in the sale from Leverhulme are not enforced.

 Great Lawn

-A substantial change during the Magee era was the conversion of a large area known as 'The Great Lawn' to private tennis courts, this same site has been granted planning consent by Chorley Council for the Heritage Trust to use as a commercial open air venue for music festivals and in 2021 received planning consent for weddings and wedding receptions, with marquee, catering trailers and temporary toilets - exclusively for the guests and staff.
+A substantial change during the Magee era was the conversion of a large area known as 'The Great Lawn' to private tennis courts, this site has been granted planning consent in 2021 by Chorley Council for the Heritage Trust to hold weddings and wedding receptions, with marquee, catering trailers and temporary toilets.
 Part of the site is designated as a Site of Special Scientific Interest Ecological Mitigation Measures were discharged in 2018.
 In 2022 the public toilets serving the Terraced Gardens and wider area were ripped out and converted to a Cafe / Takeaway without replacements.